What is a chart of accounts? Definition and FAQs

 A chart of accounts example showing the five main account types with subcategories within each.

 A chart of accounts (COA) is a list of all the accounts you use to record financial transactions in your general ledger.
+(First use is correct, but ensure subsequent uses are spelled out or use the acronym consistently.)
 It shows you exactly where your money comes from and where it goes.

-Your chart of accounts organises your business finances.
-The chart of accounts helps you:
+Your chart of accounts acts as a filing system for your business finances.
+The chart of accounts helps you

 • Categorise transactions correctly so nothing gets lost or misplaced